shyama7004/OpenCV-Personal-Documentation/CMake/Chapter-7.md

 ### Chapter 7: Using Subdirectories

 #### 7.1. `add_subdirectory()`
-The `add_subdirectory()` command allows you to include another directory in your build.
-This directory must have its own `CMakeLists.txt` file, which will be processed when `add_subdirectory()` is called.
-The command is used as follows:
+The `add_subdirectory()` command allows you to include another directory in your build, provided it has its own `CMakeLists.txt` file.
+This command is typically used to structure complex projects.
+The syntax is:

 ```cmake
 add_subdirectory(sourceDir [binaryDir] [EXCLUDE_FROM_ALL])
 ```

-- **sourceDir**: The directory containing the `CMakeLists.txt` file to include.
+- **sourceDir**: The directory containing the `CMakeLists.txt` file.
-- **binaryDir**: Optional.
-The directory in the build tree where the build output should be placed.
+- **binaryDir** (Optional): The directory in the build tree where the output will be placed.
-- **EXCLUDE_FROM_ALL**: Optional.
-Prevents the targets in the subdirectory from being included in the default build.
+- **EXCLUDE_FROM_ALL** (Optional): Prevents the targets in this subdirectory from being included in the default build process.

-If `binaryDir` is omitted, CMake creates a corresponding directory in the build tree with the same name as `sourceDir` [oai_citation:10,Professional CMake_ A Practical Guide ( PDFDrive ).pdf](file-service://file-deHgssbHq9uRc7ee75siOdK1) [oai_citation:9,Professional CMake_ A Practical Guide ( PDFDrive ).pdf](file-service://file-deHgssbHq9uRc7ee75siOdK1).
+If `binaryDir` is omitted, CMake automatically creates a corresponding directory in the build tree, named after `sourceDir`.

 #### 7.1.1.
 Source and Binary Directory Variables
-CMake defines several directory variables that are useful when working with subdirectories:
+CMake defines several variables to handle directories:

 - **CMAKE_SOURCE_DIR**: The top-level source directory.
 - **CMAKE_BINARY_DIR**: The top-level build directory.
-- **CMAKE_CURRENT_SOURCE_DIR**: The current source directory.
+- **CMAKE_CURRENT_SOURCE_DIR**: The source directory currently being processed.
-- **CMAKE_CURRENT_BINARY_DIR**: The current binary directory [oai_citation:8,Professional CMake_ A Practical Guide ( PDFDrive ).pdf](file-service://file-deHgssbHq9uRc7ee75siOdK1).
+- **CMAKE_CURRENT_BINARY_DIR**: The corresponding binary directory for the current source directory.

 #### 7.1.2.
 Scope
-The `add_subdirectory()` command creates a new scope for the directory it includes.
-This means that variables set in the subdirectory do not affect the parent directory unless explicitly passed back using the `PARENT_SCOPE` option.
-This helps to keep build logic localized and prevents unintended interactions between different parts of the project [oai_citation:7,Professional CMake_ A Practical Guide ( PDFDrive ).pdf](file-service://file-deHgssbHq9uRc7ee75siOdK1).
+When using `add_subdirectory()`, a new scope is created for the included directory.
+This isolates variables defined in subdirectories unless explicitly returned to the parent scope using the `PARENT_SCOPE` option.
+This containment avoids unwanted interference between different parts of the project.

 #### 7.2. `include()`
-The `include()` command is another way to bring content into the build.
-Unlike `add_subdirectory()`, `include()` does not create a new scope.
-It simply includes the specified file and processes its contents as if they were part of the current directory.
+The `include()` command brings external CMake code into the current scope without creating a new one, unlike `add_subdirectory()`.
+Its syntax is:

 ```cmake
 include(filename)
 ```

-This command is useful for including reusable CMake code that can be shared across multiple directories [oai_citation:6,Professional CMake_ A Practical Guide ( PDFDrive ).pdf](file-service://file-deHgssbHq9uRc7ee75siOdK1) [oai_citation:5,Professional CMake_ A Practical Guide ( PDFDrive ).pdf](file-service://file-deHgssbHq9uRc7ee75siOdK1).
+This command is useful for including reusable CMake code (e.g., macros or functions) that may be shared across different parts of your project.

 #### 7.3.
 Ending Processing Early
-The `return()` command can be used to stop processing the current file and return control back to the caller.
-This can be useful in situations where you want to include a file only once or conditionally process parts of a file.
+The `return()` command can be used to halt the processing of the current file and return control to the caller, especially in conditional inclusion scenarios.
+For example:

 ```cmake
 if(DEFINED cool_stuff_include_guard)